MaciejDanko/hopit/README.md

 # R-package *hopit*: Hierarchical ordered probit models with application to reporting heterogeneity.

+The *hopit* package provides R functions to fit and analyze ordered response data in the context of reporting heterogeneity.

 ### Installation
 1. Make sure you have the most recent version of R